 Look up “heavy metal lifers” in the dictionary (if there was such an entry…), and Overkill would undoubtedly be included.
-Since issuing their now-classic Feel The Fire debut in 1985, the band has never wandered far from metal, and in February of 2017 will unleash their 18th studio album, The Grinding Wheel.
+Since issuing their now-classic Feel The Fire debut in 1985, the band has never wandered far from metal, and in February 2017 they unleashed their 18th studio album, The Grinding Wheel.

-On the eve of its release, singer/screamer Bobby “Blitz” Ellsworth looks back on some records from other artists that have been an influence throughout those three decades.
+On the eve of its release, singer/screamer Bobby “Blitz” Ellsworth looked back on some records from other artists that have been an influence throughout those three decades.

 Alice Cooper - Killer (1971)

 The first record that flipped my wig was Alice Cooper’s Killer.
 It was something that I got my hands on probably by saving my allowance and had to keep under my bed.
 And I think the reason it was that monumental for me was it was “the forbidden” - especially if you were raised in a second-generation Irish-Catholic family.
 It had to be between the mattress and the box spring.
 Just pure, good old, American raunch n’ roll.

 Humble Pie - Performance: Rockin’ the Fillmore (1971)